nubenetes/awesome-kubernetes/docs/rancher.md

 - [**Rancher 2 RKE**](https://rancher.com/products/rke/) Rancher 2 that runs in docker containers.
 RKE is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
 It solves the common frustration of installation complexity with Kubernetes by removing most host dependencies and presenting a stable path for deployment, upgrades, and rollbacks.
     - [Rancher.com: Setup a basic Kubernetes cluster with ease using RKE](https://rancher.com/blog/2018/2018-09-26-setup-basic-kubernetes-cluster-with-ease-using-rke/)
 - [Bootstrap RKE Kubernetes Cluster in AWS Environment](https://github.com/LukeMwila/bootstrap-rke-cluster-in-aws)
+- [github.com/gruberdev/local-gitops: Local Gitops 🌟](https://github.com/gruberdev/local-gitops) An automated local cluster setup w/ tls, monitoring, ingress and DNS configuration.
+The goal of this project is to provide a simplified approach to creating your own local cluster, as well as all the utilities you'll need to run a functional cluster using GitOps

 ## K3S